 Eligible Applicants must demonstrate experience and capacity to develop an eligible SRDP project as evidenced by the ability to own, construct, or rehabilitate rental housing developments.
 Applicants must demonstrate the capacity to successfully develop the type of units being proposed in the SRDP application.
 Successfully developing means coordinating the development team in planning, financing and constructing a development through the receipt of Certificates of Occupancy (COs) and reaching stabilized occupancy.
 Applicants may use the experience of a consultant to meet these requirements.
 If using a consultant, the consultant must be under contract and the scope of work identified in the contract must specify the consultant's responsibilities related to the administration of the project.
 The services of the consultant must be utilized for the entire development phase of the project, from application submission to placed-inservice.
-If using the experience of a consultant the SRDP Application Exhibit 5 - Consultant Certification must be completed and submitted with the Tier I application.
+If using the experience of a consultant the SRDP Application Exhibit 5 - Consultant Certification must be completed and submitted with the application.

 a.
-Non-profit Applicants proposing 4-8 unit new construction developments must meet the following experience requirements: i.
+Applicants proposing 4-8 unit new construction developments must meet the following experience requirements: i.
 If proposing single family rental homes, the applicant must have experience within the last ten years of successfully developing and operating a minimum of two single family rental homes or a minimum of one multi-family development consisting of at least five units. ii.
 If proposing a multi-family rental development, the applicant must have experience within the last ten years of successfully developing and operating a minimum of one multi-family development consisting of at least five units or a minimum of five single family units.

-b.
+- b.
 Applicants proposing 9-39 unit new construction developments must meet the following experience requirements: i.
 If proposing single family rental homes, the applicant must have experience within the last ten years of successfully developing and operating a minimum of four single family rental homes or one multifamily development consisting of at least five units using at least one federal funding source. ii.
-If proposing multi-family rental housing, the applicant must have experience within the last ten years of successfully developing and operating a minimum of two multi-family developments of at least five units each or eight single family homes, using at least one federal funding source in each development.
+If proposing multi-family rental housing, the applicant must have experience within the last ten years of successfully developing and operating a minimum of two multi-family developments of at least five units each or eight single family homes, using at least one federal funding source in each development. - c.

-c.
 Applicants proposing rehabilitation developments must meet the following experience requirements: i.
 If proposing the rehabilitation of single family homes requiring lead and/or asbestos abatement, the applicant must have experience within the last ten years successfully completing the rehabilitation of and operating at least one single family home that required the abatement of lead and/or asbestos. ii.
-If proposing the rehabilitation of a multi-family development requiring lead and/or asbestos abatement, the applicant must have experience within the last ten years of successfully completing the rehabilitation of a nulti-family development of at least five units that required the abatement of lead and/or asbestos. iii.
-If proposing the rehabilitation of at least five units that required the abatement of lead and/or asbestos. iii.
-If proposing the rehabilitation of single family or multi-family development of single family or multi-family developments that require the permanent relocation of tenants, the applicant must have experience within the last eight years of successfully administering the permanent relocation of tenants in compliance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) 49 CFR Part 24 and Section 104(d) 24 CFR Part 42 regulations.
+If proposing the rehabilitation of a multi-family development requiring lead and/or asbestos abatement, the applicant must have experience within the last ten years of successfully completing the rehabilitation of and operating at least one multi-family development of at least five units that required the abatement of lead and/or asbestos. iii.
+If proposing the rehabilitation of single family or multi-family developments that require the permanent relocation of tenants, the applicant must have experience within the last eight years of successfully administering the permanent relocation of tenants in compliance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) 49 CFR Part 24 and Section 104(d) 24 CFR Part 42 regulations. - f.

-f.
 Describe the grantee's required priority for funding based on the extent to which the rental project has Federal, State, or local project-based rental assistance so that rents are affordable to extremely low-income families.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".